jessethebuilder/farm_scrape/README.md

 `html` returns the HTML for the Capybara page object.

 `goto(path, retries: 10, sleep_time: nil)` follows path.
-Will retry as many times as specified by param. sleep_time: indicates how long to sleep after page retrieval.
+Will retry as many times as specified by `retries`. `sleep_time` indicates how long to sleep after page retrieval.

 `doc` returns Nokogiri object from HTML.